 4. When candy was king.
 Boston could once claim to be the candy capital of America.
 In 1950, Boston and Cambridge, Mass., were home to 140 candy companies.
-Main Street in Cambridge, known as ‘Confectioner’s Row,’ was lined with candy makers: James O. Welch (Junior Mints), Fox-Cross (Charleston Chew), Jack Smiley (hard candies), Graylock Confection (Tweet) and Daggett (chocolates).
+Main Street in Cambridge, known as ‘Confectioner’s Row,’ was lined with New England candy makers: James O. Welch (Junior Mints), Fox-Cross (Charleston Chew), Jack Smiley (hard candies), Graylock Confection (Tweet) and Daggett (chocolates).

 brother.
 Chase invented the first candy machine, a lozenge cutter.
-The wafers were originally called “Hub Wafers,” because they were made in Boston.
+He originally called the wafers “Hub Wafers” because they were made in Boston.
 The company merged in 1901, becoming the New England Confectionery Company.
 NECCO Wafers went to the Arctic and Antarctica.
-Explorer Donald MacMillan took them along in 1913 on his journey for nutrition and “as rewards to Eskimo children.”
+Explorer Donald MacMillan took them along in 1913 on his journey for nutrition and 'as rewards to Eskimo children.'
 Adm.
 Richard Byrd took 2-1/2 tons of NECCO Wafers on his expedition to the South Pole in the 1930s.
 NECCO moved production to Cambridge in 1947 and then to Revere, Mass., in 2003.

 7. How did the Lolly Pop get its name?
 In New England, at least, it came from a racehorse.
 George Smith of New Haven made and sold Lolly Pops for years, but he struggled mightily to officially register ‘Lolly Pop’ at the U.S. Patent and Trademark Office.
 He’d been making a hard candy on a stick since 1908.
 The patent office said the term ‘lollipop’ had been in use in England, but Smith said the name Lolly Pop was inspired by a racehorse he’d seen at a local fair.
 He finally got his trademark on Oct.
-13, 1931, 23 years after he started making the candy.
+13, 1931, 23 years after he started making the New England candy.

 8. Remember when your mother threw away your baseball cards?
 Well, here’s one more reason to still be mad.
 A mint condition Cy Young baseball card with an overprint of Cambridge candy maker George Close Co. sold at auction for $14,000.
 George Close made chocolates, suckers, butter balls and lemon drops from 1861 to the 1930s.
 Didn’t you used to have that card in your collection?